What Is Complex PTSD? Causes, Symptoms, And Treatments

 The difference between PTSD and complex PTSD

-PTSD is typically associated with exposure to a single catastrophic experience.
-Although it manifests similarly, people who develop complex PTSD often experience chronic trauma or trauma that happens over a prolonged period.
+PTSD is typically associated with exposure to a single traumatic experience.
+Although it manifests similarly, people who develop complex PTSD often experience chronic trauma, or trauma that happens over a prolonged period.
 It's a more severe form of PTSD that can result from someone experiencing recurrent abuse, early childhood trauma, human trafficking, long-term homelessness, high rates of community violence, extreme poverty, or living through war or civil unrest, for example.

-Another related condition is enduring personality change after a catastrophic event (EPCACE).
-Although it could be a symptom of C-PTSD, the World Health Organization has not officially labeled EPCACE a form of PTSD.
+Another related condition is an enduring personality change after a catastrophic event (EPCACE).
+Although it could be a symptom of C-PTSD, the World Health Organization has not yet officially labeled EPCACE a form of PTSD.

 Symptoms of C-PTSD